-All classes have a traffic light behaviour system in place to remind children of their behaviour.
-The system have 4 stages; 'Super stars' for demonstrating good behaviour or work, 'Green' for 'Keep it up' the aim of the day is to remain on the green card, 'Yellow' means 'Think about your behaviour' and 'Red' means the behaviour demonstrated needs to change.

-- 5. When moved to 'Yellow' 5 minutes of playtime will be lost; to complete work under supervision. - 6.
-If undesirable behaviour continues; child will move to 'Red', SLT will be informed and a 'Warning card' issued for the child to take home to parents/carers.
-Teacher to record on Scholarpack. - 7.
-If a child receives 3 warning cards within a half term parents will be invited to talk with the Head Teacher and discuss a behaviour plan to move forward.
-During the waiting period for the meeting the child will be excluded from all playtimes.
-This plan will be reviewed after the initial week and again at the end of the second week to consider next steps. - 8.
-Should the undesirable behaviour persist the Head Teacher, class teacher and SENDCo will devise an appropriate strategy for the individual child. - 9.
-SENCo to be available at lunchtimes to work with children experiencing problems with their behaviour. - 10.
+- Stage 1- 'Super stars' for demonstrating good behaviour or work - Stage 2- 'Green' for 'Keep it up' the aim of the day is to remain on the green card - Stage 3- 'Yellow' means 'Think about your behaviour'.
+The consequence of this behaviour means the child will be stood against the wall at playtime/lunchtime for 5 minutes. - Stage 4- 'Orange' means the behaviour demonstrated needs to change.
+The consequence of this behaviour means the child will be stood against the wall at playtime/lunchtime for 10 minutes. - Stage 5- 'Red' means the behaviour is unacceptable and will result in a warning card being sent home.
+The consequence of this behaviour means the child will be stood against the wall at playtime/lunchtime for 15 minutes. - 5.
+Teachers to record all incidents on Scholarpack. - 6.
+All warning cards to be recorded on Scholarpack and in the behaviour log book in the Headteachers office. - 7.
+If a child receives 3 warning cards within a half term, parents will be invited to talk with the Headteacher to discuss their behaviour and a behaviour plan will be put in place to move forward.
+This plan will be reviewed after the initial week and again at the end of the second week to consider next steps (see behavior plan appendix). - 8.
+Should the undesirable behaviour persist the Headteacher, class teacher and SENDCo will devise an appropriate strategy for the individual child. - 9.
+The SENDCo to be available at lunchtimes to work with children experiencing problems with their behaviour. - 10.
 If progress is not being made, the school can refer the pupil through the Early Help Assessment Form or refer to the family SENDCo's for further guidance e.g. to involve Think Children, the Behavioural Support Services, the Educational Psychology Service, or other appropriate outside agencies. - 11.
 If a child is not able to maintain a good standard of behaviour and show regard for the safety of themselves and others then it may be necessary to exclude them from certain activities, which may take place on or off the school premises, in or out of school time. - 12.
 A child may be excluded from school for a fixed number of days or lunch times.
 Ultimately this could lead to a permanent exclusion.